Joshua vs Povetkin – Undercard results from Wembley Stadium

 Luke Campbell set up a shot at the WBC Lightweight Title after avenging his defeat to Yvan Mendy with a comfortable unanimous decision.

-It was Campbell’s first fight under the tutelage of renowned trainer, Shane McGuigan, and the new partnership clearly worked, as Campbell used his superior footwork to keep his distance from the relentless Mendy.
+Campbell’s first fight under the renowned trainer, Shane McGuigan, and the new partnership clearly worked, as Campbell used his superior footwork to keep his distance from the relentless Mendy.

-Both men started fairly tentatively but it was clear from the off Campbell had learned his lesson the last fight, showing excellent footwork as he escaped Mendy’s constant pressure.
+Both men started fairly tentatively.
+But it was clear from the off Campbell had learned his last fight.
+He showed excellent footwork as he escaped Mendy’s constant pressure.

 Mendy did have success in spells, mostly with looping right hands, but Campbell’s counter-punching and footwork throughout the bout saw him edge most of the rounds.